 Location: Highland Center Pavilion

-Students should bring leaves from their area with emphasis on high tannin leaves such as oak, sassafras, redbud, maples, rose, sumac and interesting weeds.
+Students should bring leaves from their area with emphasis on high tannin leaves such as oak, maples, rose, hickory, sumac and interesting weeds.
+Fun additional plants (usually store bought) are eucalyptus and colorful flowers such as carnations, gerber daises.
 No thick plants.
-A handout with names of good local plants will be sent to students in advance of the workshop.
-Bring enough to trade & share!!!

 Theresa Brown is a long-time professional portrait artist whose art career embraces many areas of the arts.
 Her years of printmaking and color work led her to explore the fiber arts.
 Using many similar skills and accumulated knowledge, she evolved as a hand painter and ecoprinter on natural fibers.
 She uses natural dyes and low impact synthetic dyes and merges them into unique, beautiful designs on silk, wool and even leather.
 She turns her transformed work into artisanal clothing, accessories, and art.
 Her articles and designs have appeared in international publications such as No Serial Number and Belle Armoire.
 She has been an instructor at many fiber art shows including Southeastern Animal Fiber Fest, Carolina Fiber Fest, Kentucky Sheep and Wool, and Michigan Fiber Fest.